 Driving Women’s Empowerment through Global Value Chains

-Increasingly socially conscious consumers seek to support companies that pursue purpose, not just profit.
-Investing in women can serve as a promising way of achieving economic and social value.
+As consumers become more socially conscious, they are drawn to companies that pursue purpose, not just profit.
+Investing in women can serve as a promising way of optimizing business operations, attracting new customers, and improving livelihoods.
 When women prosper, local communities and businesses prosper.
 During the U.S. Chamber of Commerce Foundation’s Corporate Citizenship Conference: Opportunity Forward, leading experts from diverse sectors convened to discuss how to drive women’s empowerment through global value chains.